Inkognitogata 18: Residences of the Prime Minister

 Norway has had several residences for its state leader through the years but did not have an official residence for the Prime Minister until the current residence was completed.
 Parkveien 45 is considered the first and original Prime Ministers residence in Norway while Arne Konsmos' Villa Stenersen in Tuengen allé 10c also served as the Prime Minister's residence for some time.
-The last prime minister to have lived in an residence prior to the completion of Inkognitogata 18 was Odvar Nordli, who lived in Villa Stenersen, but he moved out before his term ended and turned the residence over to Minister of Trade Hallvard Bakke.
+The last prime minister to have lived in a residence prior to the completion of Inkognitogata 18 was Odvar Nordli, who lived in Villa Stenersen, but he moved out before his term ended and turned the residence over to Minister of Trade Hallvard Bakke.
 Nordli believed that Bakke, who lived in a small apartment with his wife and two children, needed the space more than Nordli and his wife did.

 In 2004, Prime Minister Kjell Magne Bondevik proposed that a proper residence be constructed for both practical and safety reasons.
 These plans were followed and Jens Stoltenberg became the first prime minister to reside in the building when the expansion and restoration was completed in 2008.